 - Fresh asparagus: Try to find medium-thickness spears.
 Not the really thick ones, but also not the super-thin ones.

 - Red wine vinegar: White wine vinegar also works, as does fresh lemon juice.
-I wouldn't recommend using white distilled vinegar, though.
+I don't recommend using white distilled vinegar, though.
 It's too acidic.

 Variations